pratyushmishra9920-ship-it/videohub/README.md

 # VideoHub

-A responsive YouTube homepage clone built using HTML5 and CSS3.
-This project recreates the core layout of YouTube's homepage, including a fixed header, interactive sidebar, video grid, tooltips, and clickable video/channel links.
+A responsive video streaming platform interface built with HTML5 and CSS3.

+VideoHub is a frontend project inspired by modern video-sharing platforms.
+It recreates a video-focused homepage with a fixed header, sidebar navigation, responsive video grid, tooltips, clickable thumbnails, channel links, and interactive UI elements.

 ## Preview